yaqwsx/KiKit/doc/panelizeCli.md

   references.
 You can use `{n}` and `{orig}` to get the board number and original name.
 Default values are `Board_{n}-{orig}` for nets and `{orig}` for references.
+- `baketext`: A flag that indicates if text variables should be substituted or not.

 #### Grid